boliqq07/BGP/docs/source/Guide/index.rst

 **Advanced Using**

-``base``:  The storage form of expression (tree-style), integration calculate methods, and define the present set for (features and operations).
+``base``:  The storage form of expression (tree-style), integration calculate methods, and define the present set for features and operations.

 ``flow``:  Genetic algorithm loop.